|Ùkwà play during the traditional rites for Etubom Ekeng Abia Ewa, Calabar South, Cross River State. I. Miller photograph, 2016|

 Nicklin & Salmons (1988)

-Ùkwà play is undoubtedly an ancient practice, but it seems to have been first documented by early British colonists in Calabar.
-The following postcard from Calabar, early 1900s, is a photograph of Ùkwà play, evident from the sword bearing dancers at lower left.
-Also seen at center-right is a “big head” masquerade, whose neck is wrapped with palm fronds, body covered in cloth, surrounded by attendants.
+Ùkwà play is undoubtedly a centuries-old practice, but it seems to have been first documented by early British colonists in Calabar.
+The following postcard from Calabar, early 1900s, is a photograph of Ùkwà play, evident from the sword-bearing dancers at lower left.
+Also seen at center-right is an Okpon ibot “big head” masquerade, whose neck is wrapped with palm fronds, body covered in cloth, surrounded by attendants.
 In the background at center-left is another masquerade that seems to be M̀kpọ́kpọ́rọ́ with a human skull on its crown.

 |Postcard from Calabar, posted 1915.
 Holly Ross Postcard Collection|

 In 1912, British District Officer A. Talbot reported a “skin-covered helmet mask”— such as those reported by Nicklin and Salmons 75 years later — in the Ǹgbè (Ékpè) “leopard” society performance of the Éjághám-speakers of Oban:

 “The so-called ‘image’ is a figure robed from crown to heel in a long garment, of the colour proper to the grade, and pierced with eyeholes.
 It usually bears on its head a wooden framework covered with skin and shaped like a human head, often with two faces, one male and the other female” (Talbot 1912: 44).

 The following example of a skin-covered helmet mask is from the archives of the National Museum, Lagos.
 In performance, it would have had plumed-rods to represent the coiffure as in the previous Efut Ibonda example.